Annual Report of the Minister of Public Safety Concerning Recognizance with Conditions: Arrests without Warrant

 - by a peace officer under paragraph 83.3(5)(b), or

-The recognizance with conditions provision was originally created in the Criminal Code by the Anti-Terrorism Act in 2001, however the provision expired in March 2007, but was then renewed in July 2013, with additional safeguards, when the Combating Terrorism Act came into force.
+The recognizance with conditions provision and another measure – the investigative hearing – were originally created in the Criminal Code by the Anti-terrorism Act in 2001.
+These two tools were subject to a five-year sunset clause.
+As a result, they expired in March 2007, but were then renewed in July 2013, with additional safeguards, when the Combating Terrorism Act came into force.

 The recognizance with conditions provision was amended by Bill C-51, the Anti-terrorism Act, 2015, S.C.
 2015, c.
 20, which received Royal Assent on June 18, 2015.
 The amendments lowered the threshold to obtain a recognizance with conditions and increased the period of preventative detention to a possible total of up to 7 days.
-However, they came into effect on July 19, 2015, after the period reviewed in this report.
-Therefore, this report reflects the provisions governing the recognizance with conditions before these amendments took effect.
+While previously a judge had to consider whether to prohibit a person from possessing a firearm or other kinds of weapons, amendments also required the judge to consider whether to impose a geographic restrictions condition on the person and whether to require the person to surrender their passport(s) or other travel documents.
+The amendments to the recognizance with conditions came into force thirty days following the date of Royal Assent.

 2. The Anti-terrorism Act (ATA) and the recognizance with conditions